Trangia: Components

 The standard stove set includes a base, which lifts the burner off the ground and has vents to provide airflow, and a windscreen, which protects the pot and flame (the latter leading to its Swedish nickname, the "stormkök", or "storm kitchen").
 The standard stove also includes two billycans (pots), a pot lid/frying pan, an optional kettle and a handle, commonly referred to as a billy grip, used to grip onto the lip of the pots and pans.
 The entire set is designed to fit together in a single, portable package.

 The burner is a small brass cup that looks and functions similar to a beverage-can stove, though it predates aluminium beverage can packaging.
 A bit of fuel is poured into the burner and ignited.
 The heat from the flame causes the fuel to vaporize, forcing it out of 23 or 24 jets around the top of the burner, where it ignites and produces a steady cooking flame.
 The burner includes a removable "simmer ring", which partially blocks the flame in order to reduce heat output and threaded lid.

 Alternative burners are available allowing gas cartridges or white gasoline to fuel the Trangia.

 Types

 The standard stove sets come in several variants, with varying sizes of pots, some with non-stick finishes.
-A similar burner produced by Trangia is also a component in the Swedish military mess kit.
-The Finnish Defence Forces use the Trangia, given to soldiers when needed and does not form part of the basic equipment.
+The original model 25 was introduced in the 1950 catalogue.
+The smaller model 27 was introduced in the 1957 catalogue.